auth0/docs/articles/monitoring/sending-events-to-segmentio.md

 ---
 # Send Auth0 Events to Segment IO

-[Segment](http://segment.io/features) provides a large number of analytics-related functionality with a single, simple to use API.
+[Segment IO](http://segment.io/features) provides a large number of analytics-related functionality with a single, simple to use API.

-This example shows how you can connect Auth0 to Segment and stream `signup` and `login` events.
+In this example, you will learn how to connect Auth0 to Segment and stream `signup` and `login` events.
 You'll be using [Segment's Node.js library](https://github.com/segmentio/analytics-node) to record Auth0 data.

+This example shows how you can

 ![Segment Flow](/media/articles/monitoring/segment/segment-io-dataflow.png)